meinkea/Python-with-Mac/README.md

 18 Total | 39 Total

-# Modules
+# Packages
-Here are a list of modules I like that I think you might be insterested in.
+Here are a list of packages I like that I think you might be insterested in.

 ## * SciPy
 A good start for computing with python.
 Involves a large collection of open source computation and ease of use libraries, which include Matplotlib, NumPy, Pandas, and SymPy.